 2020 - 2021 Bronwyn Neeser, PsyD, Forensic Policy Program Manager, Behavioral Health Services Division (BHSD), State of New Mexico

-2021 - 2022 Emma Hamilton, PhD, Research Assistant Professor, Department of Psychiatry and Behavioral Services, University of New Mexico
+2021 - 2022 Emma Hamilton, PhD, Clinical Assistant Professor, Department of Psychiatry and the Behavioral Services, University of Southern California

 Check out our educational offerings for trainees, providers, and the public including Grand Rounds, Law and Mental Health, webinars with CEUs/CMEs, and more